-Scotland is planning to introduce a compulsory energy performance certificate rating of 'C' on new tenancies by 2025, and on all rented properties by 2028.
+This is similar to the tenancy regime which has applied in Scotland since 2017, where there are no longer fixed-term tenancies or no-fault evictions.
+Scotland is also planning to introduce a compulsory energy performance certificate rating of 'C' on most rented properties by 2028.
 This could be a major issue for Scottish landlords with just a few older properties.
-Similar requirements are likely to come in for other UK properties at some point.
+The government has now backtracked over a similar change for property situated in England and Wales.
 The minimum required rating across the UK is currently 'E'.